-Research and advances in therapies have resulted in improved health and a longer life for people with primary immunodeficiencies (PIDs).
-There are currently five main types of treatment options for PIDs.
+Research and advances in therapies have resulted in improved health and a longer life for people with PIDs.
+There are currently six main types of treatment options:

-Immunoglobulin replacement therapy (IRT) is one of the most effective and commonly used treatments for some PIDs.
-IRT can be given using intravenous immunoglobulin (IVIG), that is injected into the vein, or given at home using subcutaneous immunoglobulin (SCIG), that is injected under the skin.
+IRT is one of the most effective and commonly used treatments for some PIDs.
+IRT can be given using intravenous immunoglobulin (IVIg) that is injected into the vein, typically in a hospital setting, or given at home using subcutaneous immunoglobulin (SCIg) injected under the skin.

 There are two main treatments for severe, acute HAE attacks:

-- Purified C1 esterase inhibitor for intravenous use in hospitals or at home.
+- Purified C1 esterase inhibitor for intravenous use in hospitals or at home; and

-- Icatibant for emergency treatment, which can be self-administered at home.
+- Icatibant which can be self-administered at home.

 Prophylactic treatment is increasingly important in the management of HAE as it restores quality of life to patients who otherwise live with the ever present threat of debilitating attacks.